Exhibition program

 Pilgram: Naked Link 3.0

 Pilgram: Naked Link 3.0 is the continuous process of a conceptual work that explores the boundaries between data visualization and art made from data collection, creating a link between scientific InfoVis & data sublimation.
 Pilgram 1.0, the first iteration, was made in 2015 and opened a hotspot in Havana.
 The 2.0 iteration showed the invisible structures that tie the U.S. (Miami) and Cuba, monitoring and analyzing the packet data traffic.
-The 3.0 naked links iteration will be a search in the possible changes (or not) of communication infrastructure since the 2.0 research.
+The 3.0 naked links iteration will be a search for the possible changes (or not) of communication infrastructure since the 2.0 research.
 For the 3.0 iteration, we will display (in real-time) how the flow of communication between the two cities and the two countries is taking place nowadays.
-Pilgram: Naked Link 3.0 will visualize on real-time XR interfaces (extended realities) the links and infrastructure between the two countries that, in other cases, wouldn't be visible with the naked eye.
+Pilgram: Naked Link 3.0 will visualize on real-time XR interfaces (extended realities) the links and infrastructure between the two countries that, in other cases, wouldn't be visible to the naked eye.